Yantai

-Yantai, formerly known by the Europeans as Chefoo, is a coastal prefecture-level city on the Shandong Peninsula in China.
+Yantai, formerly Chefoo, is a coastal prefecture-level city on the Shandong Peninsula in China.
 Lying on the southern coast of the Bohai Strait, Yantai borders Qingdao on the southwest and Weihai on the east, with sea access to both the Bohai Sea (via the Laizhou Bay and the Bohai Strait) and the Yellow Sea (from both north and south sides of the Shandong Peninsula).
 It is the largest fishing seaport in Shandong.
 Its population was 7,102,116 during the 2020 census, of whom 3,184,299 lived in the built-up area made up of the 5 urban districts of Zhifu, Laishan, Fushan, Muping, and Penglai.

 Names

 The name Yantai (lit.
-"Smoke Tower") derives from the watchtowers constructed on Mount Qi in 1398 by locals.
+"Smoke Watchtower") derives from the watchtowers constructed on Mount Qi (奇山所城) in 1398 by locals.
 The towers were used to light signal fires and send smoke signals, called langyan from their supposed use of wolf dung for fuel.
 At the time, the area was troubled by the Japanese pirates, initially raiders from the warring states in Japan but later principally disaffected Chinese.
-It was also formerly romanized as Yen-tai.

-The major district of Yantai is Zhifu, which used to be the largest independent city in the area.
-It was romanized by the Europeans as Chefoo (Note: Postal Map Romanization), Che-foo, Chi-fu, and Chih-fou.
+The major district of Yantai is Zhifu, formerly the largest city therein was then romanized as Chefoo, (Note: Postal Map Romanization) Che-foo, Chi-fu, among others possible variants.
 Although this name was used for the city by the Europeans prior to the Communist victory in the Chinese Civil War, the locals referred to the settlement as Yantai throughout.